© Denzil Green

 Literature & Lore

 During World War One, there was a meat shortage in England, causing sausage makers to add a bit more water to sausages to plump them up.
-This caused sausages to be more likely to explode out of their casings when fried up -- and the British term for sausages, “bangers”, was born.
+This caused sausages to be more likely to explode out of their casings when fried up — and the British term for sausages, “bangers”, was born.
 Fryer, Jane.
 Why ARE sausages called bangers?
 And what on earth’s Caesar got to do with salad?
 The fascinating origins of our favourite dishes.
 London: Daily Mail.
 6 September 2010.

 Some speculate more precisely that it came from a corruption of “salsum isicium,” “salsum” meaning “salted”, and “icisium” meaning “minced meat.”
 The plural of icisum is “isicia”.
 Salsum isicium became salsiccia in Italian.
 Leake, William Martin.
 London: John Murray.
 Journal of a Tour in Asia Minor.
 1824.
 Page 334.